SebRil/deezer_to_spotify/README.md

 ### Run the app
 - Download the latest release from GitHub and extract the archive somewhere on your computer
 - Run the app right-click `setup.ps1` and execute it with Powershell
+- After a few minutes, a tab should open in your browser displaying a web interface

 ### Create a Spotify API Application
 - Go to https://developer.spotify.com/dashboard